TaygaHoshi/tt-project/Lists/List of Spells - Social.md

 **Casting Time:** Action
 **Cost:** 2 mana
 **Radius:** 5 meters
-**Duration:** (2 + EXP/2) rounds
+**Duration:** (5 + EXP/2) rounds
 **Effect**
 	All allies within radius gain Resonance.
-Allies with Resonance are healed for 6 at the start of their turn.
+Allies with Resonance are healed for 3 at the start of their turn.

 ## Dissonance
 **Complexity:** Complex
 **Casting Time:** Action
 **Cost:** 2 mana
 **Radius:** 5 meters
-**Duration:** (2 + EXP/4) rounds
+**Duration:** (5 + EXP/2) rounds
 **Effect**
-	Make a precision roll against Evasion of all foes within radius.
-If you succeed against one, that foe is applied Dissonance.
-Foes with Dissonance are dealt 6 magical damage at the start of their turn.
-This ability does not gain potency bonus to its damage.
+	Make precision rolls against Evasion of foes within range.
+Whenever you succeed, that foe is applied Dissonance.
+Foes with Dissonance are dealt 3 armor-ignoring damage at the start of their turns.
+Dissonance doesn't get your potency to its damage.

 ## Song of Discord
 **Complexity:** Simple